function-store/RpiEinky/README.md

 ### ⏰ **Automatic Timing Features**

-The system includes two automatic timing features to improve display reliability:
+The system includes configurable timing features to improve display reliability and follow manufacturer recommendations:

 #### **🚀 Configurable Startup Display**
 - **Purpose**: Ensures the latest file is displayed if no updates occur within a configurable time of startup